-We were engaged by the Directors to report on specific disclosures in the Corporate Governance Statement (the "Disclosures") of Izola Bank p.l.c. (the "Company") as at 31 December 2019 as to whether these are in compliance with corporate governance regulations set out in the Listing Rules issued by the Listing Authority, the Malta Financial Services Authority (the "Listing Rules").
+We were engaged by the Directors to report on specific disclosures in the Corporate Governance Statement (the "Disclosures") of Izola Bank p.l.c. (the "Bank") as at 31 December 2020 as to whether these are in compliance with corporate governance regulations set out in the Listing Rules issued by the Listing Authority, the Malta Financial Services Authority (the "Listing Rules").
 We are required to report in the form of an independent reasonable assurance conclusion as to whether:

-- (a) in light of our knowledge and understanding of the Company and its environment obtained during the course of the statutory audit, we have identified material misstatements with respect to the information requirements referred to in Listing Rule 5.97.4.
-Where material misstatements are identified in relation to the requirements of Listing Rules 5.97.4, as applicable, we shall, in addition to our opinion, provide an indication of the nature of such misstatements; and, - (b) the Disclosures include the other information required by Listing Rule 5.97, in so far as it is applicable to the Company.
+- (a) in light of our knowledge and understanding of the Bank and its environment obtained during the course of the statutory audit, we have identified material misstatements with respect to the information requirements referred to in Listing Rule 5.97.4.
+Where material misstatements are identified in relation to the requirements of Listing Rule 5.97.4, as applicable, we shall, in addition to our opinion, provide an indication of the nature of such misstatement; and, - (b) the Disclosures include the other information required by Listing Rule 5.97, insofar as it is applicable to the Bank.